Strensham services: Air ambulance base

+From 2022, operations on this site moved to 18 hours a day, and from early 2024, 24-hour operations started: responding by aircraft during the day and rapid response vehicle at night.

 Present day

 The buildings at this site are described in the book Pevsner's guide to Worcestershire.

-Southbound services
+Southbound

 The southbound site is in its original location, though none of the original buildings survive.
 The main building is a large glass-fronted structure with the main car park situated in front of the building, with the lorry and coach parking behind.

-In May 2005 it was reported that the southbound services had overnight parking facilities for 60 lorries.
+In May 2005, it was reported that the southbound services had overnight parking facilities for 60 lorries.
 This was a chargeable service.

-Northbound services
+Northbound

 Situated 0.5 mi to the north of the southbound services, the northbound services are set back from the motorway.
 The main building has an unusual design based on curves and circles.
 Unlike the southbound site, the cash machines are located outside and both the car and lorry parking is to the front of the building.

 Access to an air ambulance base is at the rear of the site.
 The site also has a budget-chain hotel located within the service area.
-In May 2005 it was reported that the northbound services had overnight parking facilities for 100 lorries.
+In May 2005, it was reported that the northbound services had overnight parking facilities for 100 lorries.
 This was a chargeable service.